 Each program also culminates in a capstone research project around a central injury theme, where students explore multiple research methods and communication strategies and present their findings at the INSIGHT Research Symposium alongside projects by undergraduate, graduate, and medical students in the INSIGHT Summer Research Program.

-Applications for the summer high school program open in January.
+Applications for the summer high school program open in early spring.

 Interested in sharing the INSIGHT High School Program with your network?
 Contact us for materials.